A tale of two shuffle algebras: Shuffle algebras and --matrices

-The proof of Proposition \ref{prop:shuf 1}, namely that the multiplication defined above is associative, is a straightforward consequence of the following equivalence of braids:

-Indeed, in the top picture, one can pull the straight red strands to the left of the blue-green crossings, and the squiggly red strands below the blue-green crossings.
-This procedure is simply a succession of the Reidemeister III moves of Figures 2,3 and 4, which in the end produces the bottom picture. \\
+\begin{proof} The associativity of multiplication \eqref{eqn:shuf prod} is pictorially summarized by the equivalence of the braids in Figures 6 and 7.
+Indeed, in Figure 6, one can pull the straight red strands to the left of the blue-green crossings, the squiggly red strands below the blue-green crossings, and the straight green strands above the red-blue crossings.
+This procedure is simply a succession of the Reidemeister III moves of Figures 2,3 and 4, which in the end produces the braid in Figure 7.